alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 ==

-> Show me a man who isn’t a slave; one who is a slave to sex, another to money, another to ambition; all are slaves to hope or fear....And there is no state of slavery more disgraceful than one which is self-imposed.
+> Show me a man who isn’t a slave; one who is a slave to sex, another to money, another to ambition; all are slaves to hope or fear....**And there is no state of slavery more disgraceful than one which is self-imposed**.
 <cite> Seneca </cite>

 *Comfort is the worst kind of slavery* because you’re always afraid that something or someone will take it away.

-But if you can not just anticipate but practice misfortune, then chance loses its ability to disrupt your life...
+If you practice misfortune then chance loses its ability to disrupt your life

 *live* misfortune (not just think about it)

 Ex.
 Montaigne - ancient drinking game where the members took turns holding up a painting of a corpse inside a coffin and cheered “Drink and be merry for when you’re dead you will look like this.”

-Emotions like anxiety and fear have their roots in uncertainty and rarely in experience...The solution is to do something about that ignorance. *Make yourself familiar with the things, the worst-case scenarios*, that you’re afraid of.
+**Emotions like anxiety and fear have their roots in uncertainty and rarely in experience.** The solution = do something about that ignorance.
+Familiarize yourself with the the worst-case scenarios that you’re afraid of.

 Practice what you fear, whether a simulation in your mind or in real-life.

 It is in times of security that the spirit should be preparing itself for difficult times (strengthened against nature's rebuffs)

 ---